frantic0/genam/README.md

                                 ])
 ```

-Once the lens is created, you can request the processing of the lens geometry and mesh
+Once the lens is created, you can request the lens geometry and mesh processing in that order:

 ```
 lens.process_geometry()